What is Chiropractic?

 A chiropractor is qualified to work with the body, using gentle manual methods and techniques (adjustments) to help restore normal neuro-musckuloskeletal (spinal) system function, so the body can function well.

 How can Chiropractic help?

 Here are a selection of areas where Chiropractic can make a difference.

 Although it may be obvious where pain is, it’s not always clear where it’s coming from, what created the problem in the first place, and why the issue is ongoing.

-Chiropractors help to find the underlying imbalances in communication and altered function associated with pain or health problems.
-Discovering the hidden issues which may be contributing, can empower you with ways to improve and better support your health.
+Chiropractors help to find and resolve underlying altered function associated with pain or problems.
+Discovering the hidden issues which may be contributing can empower you with ways to improve and better support your health.

 Ongoing care plans are painless and don’t just treat the symptoms.
 You see, we really want you to have the option to stabilise properly and recover fully – and many times this needs time and practice.
 A consistent Chiropractic approach can result in the resolution of some concerns, halting the progression of some existing conditions, or the avoidance of compensations that can lead to more severe situations developing.

 Sometimes, little ones are fussy or irritable.
 This irritability can stem from a variety of issues including impaired sucking or incorrect latching, an immature digestive system, food allergens in breast milk, acid reflux, a slow digestive system, ear canal fluid disruptions, or slight tensions in a rapidly-growing spine.